💰 Budget Feeding

 • Daily cost (20 kg dog): ~$2–3

-• Available at: PetDirect, Pet Circle, some Countdown/New World stores, Animates
+• Available at: PetDirect, Pet Circle, some Countdown/New World, Animates

 • Best for: Cost-conscious owners who still want evidence-based nutrition

-Pro Plan isn’t flashy.
-The ingredient list includes processed proteins and grains that premium brand enthusiasts will side-eye.
-But here’s the thing: Purina conducts more feeding trials than almost any other pet food company.
-Pro Plan meets AAFCO standards through actual feeding trials, not just lab analysis — and that distinction matters.
+Pro Plan won’t win any clean-label awards.
+It has processed proteins and grains that premium-brand enthusiasts will raise an eyebrow at.
+But Purina runs more feeding trials than almost any other pet food company — Pro Plan earns its AAFCO compliance through actual trials, not just lab analysis.
+That distinction matters.

 🥈 Best budget-premium: Black Hawk Original